 The airport was reestablished in 1962 as the Richland-Lexington Airport District.
 As such, it is a political sub-division of the state of South Carolina.
 The governing body of the Airport District is the Richland-Lexington Airport Commission, which consists of twelve members.
 Five members are representative of Richland County and are nominated by the Richland County Legislative Delegation.
-Five members are representative of Lexington County and are nominated by the Columbia and are nominated by the Columbia City Council.
+Five members are representative of Lexington County and are nominated by the Lexington County Legislative Delegation.
+Two members are representative of the City of Columbia and are nominated by the Columbia City Council.
 Commission members are appointed for four year terms.